 Summary of Results from All Polls (Condorcet order)

 Take a look at our voting theory page to understand what we're really doing.
+Also, detailed breakdowns of the gathered data are available using the menu to the left.

 We advocate a voting system known as the Condorcet method for elections between more than two candidates (no need for parties or primary elections).
 This method allows voters to submit a list of their top choices, in order, rather than just a single choice.
 Believe it or not, there is a lot of controversy about how to pick a winner from ballots like this.
 The Condorcet method selects the candidate who would beat any other candidate if they were the only two in the race.
 This method is the only system that can allow multiple similar candidates in the same race without hurting or helping each other's chances.
 However, the main concern about the Condorcet method is that it may not produce an undisputed winner.
 When it does, it's hands-down the best voting system to use.
-When it doesn't, a tie-breaking protocol is used, which has no guarantees to satisfy everyone's sense of justice.
+When it doesn't, a tie-breaking protocol is used, which has no guarantees to satisfy everyone's sense of fairness.

 Keep in mind two limitations.